Core Web Vitals for Framer Website Performance

 • Chrome UX Report: Displays real-user performance data if your site has enough traffic.

 For best results, test your Framer site on both desktop and mobile to get an accurate picture of Framer performance across different devices.
-Mobile optimisation is especially critical, as mobile pages load 70.9% slower than desktop on average—meaning an unoptimised mobile site could drive away half your potential visitors.
+Mobile optimization is especially critical, as mobile pages load 70.9% slower than desktop on average-meaning an unoptimised mobile site could drive away half your potential visitors.

 3. Improving LCP (Largest Contentful Paint) on Framer Sites

 A slow Largest Contentful Paint (LCP) means users are left waiting for the most important content to load.
-Since Framer websites often use high-quality visuals and animations, optimising LCP is crucial for delivering a fast, engaging user experience.
+Since Framer websites often use high-quality visuals and animations, optimizing LCP is crucial for delivering a fast, engaging user experience.

-3.1 Optimise Hero Images & Above-the-Fold Media
+3.1 Optimize Hero Images & Above-the-Fold Media

-Ways to optimise LCP in Framer:
+Ways to optimize LCP in Framer:

 • Use next-gen image formats: Convert images to WebP or AVIF, which offer superior compression without quality loss.